 This will also change the course's thumbnail image on the teacher or student dashboards as seen below.

 Activities and resources

 To add an activity (assignment, SBA, forum, chat, blog, etc.) or a resource (documents, links, videos, etc) to your page, turn on the editing either from the gear menu or the course quick menu on top.
-Decide which week/section you want to add your activity and click "Add an activity or resource" button of that week to open the new activity chooser.
+Decide which week/section you want to add your activity to and click the "Add an activity or resource" button of that week to open the new activity chooser.
 Select an activity or resource then click the Add button, or simply double-click on the activity or resource name.

 More information about types of activities and what they are used for can be found here: Activities & Resources